Klingebeil/homepage/_posts/2025-10-12-irrelevant-futures.md

 What I do want to talk about is something Zuckerberg [said in an interview with *CNN*](https://edition.cnn.com/2025/09/15/tech/meta-future-ai-smart-glasses?Date=20250915&Profile=CNN): the idea that non-users might one day have “significant cognitive disadvantages.”

 Talking about your own products like that is standard Silicon Valley marketing.
 It’s as unsurprising as it is effective.
-You take your product, speculate about its inevitable future, sprinkle in a bit of existential anxiety — and voilà, bon appétit.
+You take your product, speculate about its inevitable future, sprinkle in a bit of existential anxiety — et voilà, bon appétit.
 (You can see the same pattern across almost every tech company, especially OpenAI and Anthropic.)

 In early September, I had the chance to attend the first [*Hype Studies* conference](https://hypestudies.org/) in Barcelona.
-One of the many topics discussed was how to better deal with this kind of marketing rhetoric — specifically, whether we should even engage with these visions of the future, or whether the futures they sketch are simply irrelevant.
+One of the many topics discussed was how to better deal with this kind of marketing rhetoric.
+Specifically, whether we should even engage with these visions of the future, or whether the futures they sketch are simply irrelevant.

 One obvious strategy, of course, is to question the content of such a vision.
 For example, to work out in detail why Zuckerberg’s idea is obviously nonsense, how real technology use is way more nuanced, and so on.
 It’s not an ineffective strategy — and I’ve done that many times, and will keep doing it — but it still takes the vision itself seriously.